 Inspection Requirements.

 Verify that licensee is in compliance with the license, if applicable, regarding environmental sampling of surface water, sediment, soil, vegetation, ambient air, groundwater, direct radiation, and/ or sanitary sewer sludge.

 Inspection Guidance.

-Determine, by review of records and discussions with licensee personnel, whether environmental sampling analyses were adequate and in compliance with the license requirements.
+Determine, by review of records and discussions with licensee personnel, whether environmental sampling analyses were adequate, whether the number and location of sampling points are adequate to detect radioactivity as required by 10 CFR 20.1501(a), and in compliance with the license requirements.

 Examine the environmental sampling and analysis records generated since the last inspection.
 These may include a selection of environmental sampling records, vendor or contractor laboratory sample reports, and pertinent non-routine event reports.
 Review environmental monitoring reports to licensee management since the last inspection.